sammcvicker/amctimeline/index.md

         known.
 More cities go out of existence, more cultures disappear, than at any other time in history.
 This is the closest thing to apocalypse, to the end of the world, ever.
-This places an immense ammount of demand on the surviving people to cognitively adapt.
+This places an immense amount of demand on the surviving people to cognitively adapt.
       </p>
     </div>
   </div>